 Dr Bayley first visited Timor-Leste in 2000.
 He began to diagnose patients and use his networks in Australia to arrange treatment.
 In many cases, he personally paid for their airfares to Australia to ensure that they could receive the life-saving care they needed.

-In September 2010 Dr Bayley and the head physician at Dili's Bairo Pite Clinic, Dr Dan Murphy, went public in frustration.
-Dr Bayley told the Australian media about his unsuccessful attempts to find government funding for Flavia Lucilda Guterres, 19, and Ursula de Carvalho Soares, 17, to come to Australia for heart valve procedures which he knew would save their lives.
+In September 2010 Dr Bayley and a colleague in Timor-Leste went public about their unsuccessful attempts to find government funding to get two teenage patients, Flavia Lucilda Guterres and Ursula de Carvalho Soares, to Australia for heart valve procedures.
+He could hardly have anticipated the response.

-Six weeks later, the fund had $30,000 in donations and a foundation corporate sponsor, Toll Remote Logistics.
+Six weeks later, the fund had received $30,000 in donations and had a foundation corporate sponsor, Toll Remote Logistics.
 East Timor Hearts Fund was born to give young Timorese heart patients a second chance at life.

 Since then, we have grown rapidly and are now supported by a big team of volunteers, donors, sponsors and board members.

 We are always looking for like-minded people to be a part of our family of supporters.